 Implementation.
 Implementation of the new formula, effective July 1, 2013, within existing appropriation levels necessarily triggered reallocation of resources.
 With the new funding model, the resource reallocation resulted in significant budget reductions to all northern institutions that could have impacted the viability of northern community colleges to continue to serve their respective service areas.
 As a result, the 2013 Legislature approved additional state support to hold harmless the institutions losing significant funding during the 2013-15 biennium.
 These funds were made available and reflected as mitigation funding.
-No funding is recommended by the Governor for this purpose during the 2015-17 biennium.
+The 2015 Legislature approved bridge funding for Great Basin College and Western Nevada College for the 2015-2017 biennium.

-See Appendix C for the updated distribution based on the Executive Budget Recommendation for both FY2015-16 and FY2016-17.
+See Appendix C for the updated distribution based on the Legislatively approved budget for the 2015-2017 biennium.

 Summary.
 This funding model effectively shifts the focus of formula funding from inputs (enrollments) to outputs (course completions and performance).
-It is intended to motivate institutional behavior that will increase degree productivity and contribute to the State's economy, and encourage and reward entrepreneurial actions.
+It is intended to motivate institutional behavior to increase degree productivity, contribute to the State's economy, and encourage and reward entrepreneurial actions.
 Recognizing the public and private benefits of higher education, the proposed formula assumes that the State (in the form of appropriations) and the students (in the form of tuition and fees) each assume a reasonable portion of the total funding for public higher education in Nevada.

-Importantly, the NSHE worked closely with the interim committee, Governor Sandoval's Office and the 2013 Legislature to achieve a formula that was equitable and simple.
+Importantly, NSHE worked closely with the interim committee, Governor Sandoval's Office and the 2013 Legislature to achieve a formula that was equitable and simple.
 The funding formula as summarized in the preceding pages clearly meets that goal.

 Funding Model for the Desert Research Institute.
 During the interim study committee meetings, there was considerable discussion of the difference in mission and operation of DRI and the teaching institutions.
-For that reason DRI was not included in the formula models which had generally dealt with the teaching institutions and been based on their teaching function.
+For that reason DRI was not included in the formula models, which had generally dealt with the teaching institutions and been based on their teaching function.
 However, the interim committee did find that DRI's state supported operating budget should be funded, in part, through a funding formula.
-Thus, recognizing the important role that DRI plays in the economic development goals of the State, and understanding that DRI leverages a portion of its budget to grow its research capacity, NSHE proposed a new formula model for the institutional support and research administration functions.
+Thus, recognizing the important role that DRI plays in the economic development goals of the State and understanding that DRI leverages a portion of its budget to grow its research capacity, NSHE proposed a new formula model for the institutional support and research administration functions.
 The new model is a sliding scale calculation based on the level of grants and contracts activity and replaces current line item funding for these two functions.
-A summary of the model is included as Appendix D.